Stateful Services (private release) Build composable event-driven data pipelines in minutes.

 Run this command to update your webhook.

-$ fluvio cloud webhook update -c example-webhook.yaml
+$ fluvio cloud webhook update --config example-webhook.yaml

 Webhook "my-webhook" updated